appsinacup/godot-rapier-physics-docs/docs/documentation/determinism.md

 - Animations
 - Scripting logic

-Is used to interact with the physics server, that could be a source of creating undeterministm.
+Is used to interact with the physics server, that could be a source of creating un-determinism.

 ## Rapier Wrapper